(Disclosure: Some of the links below may be affiliate links)

 - Invest in real estate.

 - Start a side hustle.

-Let’s take an example.
-Let’s say you are spending 75’000 CHF per year on an income of 100’000 CHF.
-Now, let’s say you can generate 10’000 CHF extra per year.
-And let’s assume that you are not saving this new income.
+We can make another example, assuming you are spending 75’000 CHF per year on an income of 100’000 CHF.
+Now, we also assume you can generate 10’000 CHF extra per year and you are not spending this new income.
 Your savings rate will increase from 25% to 31.8%.
 With this change, you are now five years closer to retirement.

 Again, you have to be careful about not pushing yourself too much.
-If you have to work 80 hours a week to generate more income, you will probably not enjoy your journey to retirement.
+If you have to work 80 hours a week to generate more income, you will probably not enjoy your time before retirement.
 So, once again, it is a matter of balance.

 We can directly see this fact in the different experiments for this article.
 As long as you increase your savings rate, you will reduce the years to retirement.
 We can simplify the formula for the years to retirement to base it on the savings rate only.